Planar, rational curves over ${\mathbb F}_2$ whose only singularity is a double point

 \begin{exmp}[Quartic surfaces] I first tried to look for non-liftable examples among K3 surfaces.
 In characteristic $0$ the rank of the N\'eron-Severi group of a smooth K3 is at most 20, but in characteristic $p$ it is 22 for supersingular ones.

 So if $S$ is a supersingular K3 surface with Picard number 1 in characteristic $p$, then there is no lifting to characteristic $0$ preserving {\em all} the singularity types.

-Most supersingular K3 surfaces with Picard number 1 have many singularities, and individually each singularity seems to lift, but there are a few examples where lifting even one singularity is not possible.
+Most supersingular K3 surfaces with Picard number 1 have many singularities, and individually each singularity usually lifts, but there are a few examples where lifting even {\em one} singularity is not possible.
 I thank Shimada and Sch\"utt for explaining these to me.

 Working with the lists of \cite{MR2059747}, we discuss 4 extremal cases, but none are good enough to be used in Remark~\ref{budef.rem}.

 (\ref{quart.rem}.1) There is a degree 4 K3 surface $S_1$ in characteristic $2$ with a $D_{21}$ singularity.
 However, $S_1$ is not a quartic in $\p^3$, but a double cover of the quadric cone.
 Thus $S_1$ is naturally an octic surface in $\p(1,1,2,4)$.
 So there is an octic surface in $\p(1,1,2,4)$ with a $D_{21}$ singularity in characteristic $2$, but there is no such in char 0.